-The Liberty’s second-round pick scored 11 points in the second half, earning several baskets thanks to lobs to the paint from her teammates.
+The Liberty’s second-round pick scored 11 points in the latter half, earning several baskets thanks to lobs to the inside from her teammates.
 New York outscored China in the paint by a 46-22 margin.

 “I like our team.
 The needs that we needed, we went out and found people,” Smith said of her team’s depth.
 “I thought everybody was aggressive and at the end of the day, we need Tina to keep being Tina and everyone else to keep being themselves.
 But I thought our team and what we’ve put together has given us a lot of options and I think our draft picks have been exceptional so far.”

-It was an emotional day for Han, the Liberty’s second-round pick last month and first Chinese-born player drafted in the WNBA since 1997.
-She won the first Liberty tip-off in Barclays Center history and also scored the first points.
+It was an emotional day for Han, the first Chinese-born player drafted in the WNBA since 1997.
+She won the first Liberty tip-off in Barclays Center history and also scored the opening points.
 Each of her baskets was greeted with unanimous cheers from the crowd, which was well-represented on both sides.

 “I definitely have a lot of fun playing basketball with them,” Han said of her new teammates through translator Hannah Rothkuo.
 “It’s been such a cool experience and they’ve all been so supportive and so helpful to any of the questions that I have.”

-A majority of home games remain at Westchester County Center this season, but the Liberty will return to Brooklyn on August 11 against the Seattle Storm.
-Their home opener lands on May 24 in White Plains against Indiana.
+A majority of 2019 home games remain at Westchester County Center, but the Liberty will return to Brooklyn on August 11 to take on the Seattle Storm.
+Their regular-season opener lands on May 24 against Indiana at WCC.